Mulch does a garden good!

 - Call Joey, the mulch guy, at (805) 681-4981 and schedule a delivery.

-Free Mulch Delivery for City of Santa Barbara Water Customers!
+Mulch Delivery Rebate for City of Santa Barbara and Goleta Water District Customers!

-Because mulch reduces the need for watering by minimizing evaporation, residential and commercial City of Santa Barbara water customers can get their mulch delivered for free!
+Because mulch reduces the need for watering by minimizing evaporation, residential and commercial City of Santa Barbara water customers can receive up to two $41 rebates for delivery of unscreened mulch!
+Please note that this is per Fiscal Year (July 1 – June 30).
 The mulch must be delivered to a site that is served by City water.
-The City will pay for two deliveries per site every 12 months for the 8-10 yard dump truck delivery.
-Please follow the delivery instructions above and have your water account number handy.

 -